PhoenixAlpha23/PhoenixAlpha23/README.md

 # Hey there!
 I'm Aryan Tandon 🌟 :>

-I've Been working on things like tesseract OCR, Knowledge Gap analyser and even a flutter application for a hackathon.
+I've Been working on things like tesseract OCR, Knowledge Gap analyser and even a flutter application for a hackathon, which calculates carbon emissions based on distance and weights:)

 You check them out in my repositories 📜.